 Intersectionality is an analytical framework for understanding how aspects of a person's social and political identities combine to create different modes of discrimination and privilege.
 Examples of these aspects include gender, caste, sex, race, class, sexuality, religion, disability and physical appearance.

-I have worked in some of London's most diverse boroughs and the majority of my clients were from different racial, cultural and religious backgrounds.
-Being a white male therapist may not seem the obvious choice for, say, a black female, but I welcome the opportunity to work with difference in what can be a mutually important and healing therapeutic relationship.
+I have worked in some of London's most diverse boroughs and the majority of my clients were from different racial, cultural and religious backgrounds to my own.
+Being a white male therapist may not seem the obvious choice for, say, a black female, but I welcome the opportunity to work with difference in what can often be an important therapeutic encounter.

 Many people come to me with a sense of existential dread, an emptiness or lack of meaning.
-Often this can be an unconscious distraction from another issue that is causing pain.
-Sometimes however, certain people are particularly tuned into life's bigger questions and I can offer a space to explore these feelings, with sensitivity and curiosity.
+Sometimes this can be a way of unconsciously distracting from other issues that might be causing problems.
+Sometimes however, certain people are particularly tuned into the human condition asking life's bigger questions.
+I can offer a space to explore these feelings, with sensitivity and curiosity.

 bottom of page